-may be involved too.
 Some girls have their first migraine around the time of their first menstrual cycle.
-But migraines are often most common and intense during a woman's reproductive and child-bearing years.
+But migraines are often most common and intense during a woman's

 Researchers estimate about 50% to 60% of women with migraines experience menstrual migraines.
 These migraines typically occur in the days leading up to menstruation or during menstruation itself, when the drop in estrogen levels can trigger migraines.
-Menstrual migraines can be more severe and last longer than migraines at other times of the month.
+Menstrual migraines can be more severe and last longer than migraines at commonly followed by head pain.
+Although these symptoms resemble what happens during a stroke, an aura tends to occur slowly, over minutes while strokes usually happen instanta-